NCalu/DXFviewer/README.md

 # DXFviewer

-A simple HTML page using Three.js to view DXF files.
+A simple HTML page using Three.js and dxf-parser to view DXF files.

 Live demo: https://dxf-viewer.ncnetic.com